petksks/Assignment-1/ASSIGNMENT_FEEDBACK.md

     Email: ✅
     Message: ✅
     Required: ✅
-    Mail to: ❌
+    Mail to: Fixed!
+21-12-20202
-    Change the form action so it launches an email client
+    Change the form action so it launches an email client Updated 8-12-2022 - still an issue.
+I'm not running a webserver so the php doesn't fire.
+What I'm after here is a "mailto:" action on the form

 RWD:
     Desktop: ✅
     Mobile: ✅
-    On the contact page the email breaks the layout
+    On the contact page the email breaks the layout - Fixed 8-12-2022

 External CSS: ✅